Want to add a little oomph to the shirt you’re sewing?

 Pull out long thread ends before you position the tab under the presser foot.
-Place the presser foot so the feed dogs are supported by the fabric.
-If you don’t use a straight stitch presser foot you can then move the needle position in place to where you want your seam to be.
-Pull the threads slightly as you start sewing, preventing threads “birds nest” on the backside.
+Next, place the presser foot so the fabric covers the feed dogs.
+If you don’t use a straight stitch presser foot, you can move the needle position to where you want your seam to be.
+Finally, pull the threads slightly as you start sewing, preventing thread “birds nest” on the backside.

 It’s no secret that well-designed clothes are recognized by their details, which can be as simple or complicated as you choose.

 Add them to yokes, pant legs, or shoulders.
-Or use them as belt loops or cuffs.
-Get some inspiration from my Pinboard, add a few tabs and make your creation look doubtlessly unique.
+Or use them as belt loops or on cuffs and make your creation look doubtlessly unique.